There are a few additional considerations after a work injury in Atlanta, like those below.

 For some workers’ compensation cases, employers/insurers might require an employee to sign a resignation as part of a general settlement agreement.
 This is partly because the insurer fears that after settlement, the employee will return to work only to suffer a new injury for which the company will be held liable.
 So by asking for a resignation, the insurance company seeks to limit its future liability in relation to the particular employee.

 In some instances, an insurer may be willing to settle a case without asking for a resignation, although this usually only happens when the insurer no longer provides coverage to the employer.

 TIP: Voluntarily signing a resignation likely will disqualify you for unemployment income benefits.
 Weigh your options carefully with your lawyer.

 Many workers are concerned that that they will lose their vested pensions if/when they file workers’ compensation claims.
 As a general rule, your vested benefits will not be affected – even if you signed a resignation form.
 For questions and concerns specific to your case, consult a local workers’ comp attorney.

 Attorneys in Atlanta Who Care about Injured Workers’ Best Interests

-If you have been seriously injured on the job, we invite you to call Bader Law Firm, LLC in Atlanta for assistance.
+If you have been seriously injured on the job, we invite you to call Bader Scott Injury Lawyers in Atlanta for assistance.
 We can help you pursue the maximum benefits possible and protect your rights throughout the process.
 For a free consultation with one of our lawyers, contact us at 678-562-5595.